States Texas

 Opt-Out:

-All newborns must participate in newborn screening unless a parent or guardian objects on religious grounds.
+All newborns must participate in NBS unless a parent or guardian objects on religious grounds.
 The person who administers the screening must place a statement of refusal, signed by a parent or guardian, in the child's medical record.

 Support for families:

-One of the concerns many families have when they first learn their child has a condition detected by the newborn screening program is the increase in health care costs.
-Texas has various laws and programs which are in place to help families get access to affordable care for their loved one with a condition identified through newborn screening.
+One of the concerns many families have when they first learn their child has a condition detected by the NBS Program is the increase in health care costs.
+Texas has various laws and programs that are in place to help families gain access to affordable care for their loved ones with a condition identified through NBS.

-All newborns who are diagnosed with one of these conditions will be referred to the Children With Special Health Care Needs Program (CSHCN) where it will be determined if they are eligible for that program’s services.
+All newborns who are diagnosed with one of these conditions will be referred to the Children and Youth with Special Health Care Needs Program (CYSHCN) where it will be determined if they are eligible for that program’s services.
 To be eligible, an individual must be under 21 years old and meet financial requirements.
 If a child has Cystic Fibrosis (CF), they will be eligible for services throughout their entire life.
-If a child is determined to be eligible, they may be provided with special dietary formula to help treat their condition, among other services.
-To see if your child qualifies, visit the CSHCN website.
+If a child is determined to be eligible, they may be provided with a special dietary formula, medications to help treat their condition, and other services.
+To see if your child qualifies, visit the CYSHCN website.

-If Medicaid, Children With Special Health Care Needs (CSHCN), Children’s Health Insurance Plan (CHIP) or private insurance is not available to provide care for an individual with a condition, the Newborn Screening Benefits Program can provide limited assistance.
-To be eligible, the individual must have a condition detected by newborn screening or have an out-of-range newborn screen, be a Texas resident, have income within the guidelines and be able to provide documentation of all the requirements upon request.
-The program will provide medical food, medications, vitamins and other testing and follow-up care at no cost or at a reduced cost to those approved for the program benefits.
+If Medicaid, Children and Youth with Special Health Care Needs (CYSHCN), CHIP or private insurance is not available to provide care for an individual with a condition, the NBS Benefits Program can provide limited assistance.
+To be eligible, the individual must have a condition detected by NBS or have an out-of-range newborn screen, be a Texas resident, have income within the guidelines and be able to provide documentation of all the requirements upon request.
+The Program will provide medical food, medications, vitamins and other testing and follow-up care at no cost or at a reduced cost to those approved for the program benefits.
 Funding will be limited to those with an income at or below 350% of the federal poverty income guideline who meet other program guidelines.

 Storage and Use of Dried Blood Spots: